ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-updating-vsan.md

    3 datastores [datastore]/
    4 vms [vm]/`

-6. Type `cd 1` and press **Enter**.
-Then, type `ls` and press **Enter**.
+6. Type `cd 1` and press Enter.
+Then, type `ls` and press Enter.
 The output is your cluster:
    `0 cluster1 (cluster)`

 7. Use the vSAN commands against this cluster.
-To check the disk status type `vsan.disks_stats 0` and press **Enter**.
+To check the disk status type `vsan.disks_stats 0` and press Enter.

 8. Make sure that the Health Status for all disks is OK.
 And then start the upgrade by typing `vsan.ondisk_upgrade 0` and then pressing **Enter**.

 9. Depending on your vSAN size, this task might take some time.
-When completed, type `vsan.objstatusreport 0` and then press **Enter** to verify that the object versions are upgraded to the new on-disk format.
+When completed, type `vsan.objstatusreport 0` and then press Enter to verify that the object versions are upgraded to the new on-disk format.

 10. The vSAN cluster upgrade is now completed.
-Type `exit` and press **Enter** to leave RVC.
+Type `exit` and press Enter to leave RVC.

 ## Related links
 {: #vum-updating-vsan-related}